 When researching where to stay in Belize City, I struggled a little.
 All the major chains were really expensive and anything cheaper looked a bit touch and go or had bad reviews.
 As a solo female traveller, obviously my safety was a huge factor in deciding where to book.
 I narrowed it down to 2, one near the water taxi terminals and one that was more than double the price and 3 miles out of the city centre.
 I’m thankful I went with my gut and opted for the more expensive accommodation in this case!

 Caye Caulker is a little island just off the coast of mainland Belize, there are no paved roads and the main method of transport on the island is golf cart or bicycle!
 The cheapest way to reach Caye Caulker is by water taxi!
-Here’s my guide on how to get to Caye Caulker from Belize International Airport…taking you right from the airplane door to this paradise island!
+Here’s my guide on how to get to Caye Caulker from Belize International Airport…with step by step instructions taking you right from the airplane door to this paradise island!